bozdoz/wp-plugin-quote-tweet/readme.txt

 * First Version.
 Select text to see Twitter prompt.

 == Upgrade Notice ==

+= 0.6 =
+Critical fix to some sloppy code in 0.5.

 = 0.5 =
 Right-click doesn't hide selection; popup show/hide is more accurate with delayed checks for selection; added addEventListeners for all events.